-First Year of the ATEP
+First Year of the ATP

 ATR 290: Clinical Internship I. During the fall semester, students are exposed to varsity and junior varsity football at Point Loma High School.
 This is an equipment intensive clinical experience; students gain proficiency in inspection and fitting of contact and collision sport equipment.
 Students learn firsthand about providing athletic healthcare in a high school setting, they gain a first experience with general training room operations, and upper and lower extremity injury evaluation.

 ATR 21: Clinical Internship II.
 During the spring semester, students gain experience with basketball, wrestling and track and field.
 One additional day is dedicated each week to the PLNU Athletic Training clinic during which students are oriented to the collegiate athletic setting, and specifically learn the History taking component of the injury/illness evaluation process.